Sydney-Informatics-Hub/hello-nextflow/docs/day2/04_multiqc.md

     1. Implement a channel that combines the contents of two channels.
     2. Implement a process with multiple output files.
+    3. Improve execution logging with process directives and groovy.

 In this step we will add `03_multiqc.sh` to our workflow.
 MultiQC aggregates results from all our analyses and renders it into a nice report.
 You can see an